 If you want to enable the hidden or experimental features of Windows 11 such as the desktop Search bar, full-screen Widgets, a Search bar in Task Manager, etc., then you need to use a Windows feature configuration tool named ViVeTool.
 You will need a unique feature ID and enable parameter to enable a specific feature.
 A list of some hidden features of Windows 11 that can be enabled or disabled using this tool is mentioned in the post above.
-Check it out.

 What are the hidden features of Windows 11?

 Multitasking, Snap Layouts, volume adjustment for individual apps, Device usage, etc., are some hidden features in Windows 11 you might not know exist.
 In addition to that, there are some other hidden features like full-screen Widgets and a Search bar in Task Manager present in Insider builds of Windows 11.
-If you want to enable and use such features, then read this post.

 Hope this helps.